WilyMayo/TicTacToe-Game-Exercise/README.md

 # Tic-Tac-Toe

-Tic Tac Toe mini console game exercise that can be played with 2 players by taking turn picking a number from the field filling it in with a "X" or "O".
+Tic Tac Toe is a exercise purpose mini console game that can be played with 2 players by taking turn picking a number from the field filling it in with a "X" or "O".
 The first player to get three in a row wins.

 ## Features include